There were two main reasons that we decided to replace the shower surround in our…

 - The last step was to grout the tile on top, in the cracks.

-Again, Home Depot had a much easier solution than traditional grout.
+Again, my local home improvement store had a much easier solution than traditional grout.
 It is a premixed high quality grout from Fusion Pro.
 Just open the bucket and apply to the cracks, sponging off any excess.

 This picture is of the back of my backsplash, looking through the plexiglass.